-Are you looking for a solution to centralize your data?
-Hevo’s fully managed No-code Data Pipeline platform helps you integrate and load data from 150+ different sources (including 40+ free sources) to a Data Warehouse such as Google BigQuery or Destination of your choice in real-time.
+A fully managed No-code Data Pipeline platform like Hevo Data helps you integrate and load data from 150+ different sources (including 60+ free sources) to a Data Warehouse such as Google BigQuery or Destination of your choice in real-time in an effortless manner.

 Get Started with Hevo for Free